 Orange vegetables such as carrots and sweet potatoes.

 Dried beans (such as pinto and kidney beans) and peas (such as lentils).

 Every day, eat 2 cups of fresh, frozen, or canned fruit.

 Eat 6½ ounces each day of protein, such as chicken, fish, lean meat, eggs, peanut butter, dried beans and peas, nuts, and seeds.
-One egg, 1 tablespoon of peanut butter, ½ ounce nuts or seeds, or ¼ cup of cooked beans equals 1 ounce of protein.
+One egg, 1 tablespoon of peanut butter, or ½ ounce of nuts or seeds equals 1 ounce of protein.
+A ½ cup of cooked beans equals 2 ounces of protein.

 Drink plenty of fluids, enough so that your urine is light yellow or clear like water.
 If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase the amount of fluids you drink.

 Limit caffeine products, such as coffee, tea, chocolate, and some sodas.
 Caffeine can pass to your baby through breast milk.
 It may cause fussiness and sleep problems in babies.